 Each week has a meal plan worksheet followed by daily worksheets where you will record something you’re thankful for, God’s word for you that day, three main priorities to focus on, along with you organizing and relationship focus.
 You’ll have plenty of space to write your to-do’s, your goals, your appointments, and even school notes.
 At the bottom of each daily page, you’ll find a space for habit tracking.

-This planner has already helped me with my organization and I’ve already shared the features I love about it but I have mixed feelings about having two large planner books for one year.
-I like to keep my old planners but saving books this size could start to take up a lot of room.
+This planner has already helped me with my organization.
+I’ve shared the features I love about it but I have mixed feelings about having two large planner books for one year.
+I keep my old planners but saving books this size could start to take up a lot of room.
 It also takes up a good chunk of space on my small desk.

 Melanie has truly thought of everything with this set.
-While you can use each book separately, they work so well together and having the set will help you maximize your home and life organization!
-The planner alone is much more than a planner, it’s a systematic way of organizing.
-The planner itself is organized, focused and easy to use.
-If you’re looking for a way to accomplish more without feeling overwhelmed, The Organized Homeschool Life Planner is definitely a good choice.
+You can use each book separately but they work so well together.
+Having the set will help you maximize your home and life organization!
+The planner is much more than a place to keep a schedule, it’s a systematic way of organizing.
+The Organized Homeschool Life Planner will help you accomplish more in an organized and focused way without feeling overwhelmed.